 As a response to President Biden’s Executive Order, OSHA announced, to begin March 12, 2021 and in effect for the next 12 months, their National Emphasis Program (NEP) for COVID-19.
-On June 10, 2021, OSHA circulated a news release announcing the U.S. Department of Labor’s much-awaited COVID-19 Emergency Temporary Standard (“ETS”) which focuses on healthcare and healthcare support service workers believed to be the employment with the highest likelihood of close contact with individuals infected with COVID-19 and where individuals with active COVID-19 are reasonably expected to be present.
+The OSHA NEP which focuses on healthcare and healthcare support service workers believed to be the employment with the highest likelihood of close contact with individuals infected with COVID-19 and where individuals with active COVID-19 are reasonably expected to be present.

 RHP Risk Management’s Certified Industrial Hygienists, Health Scientists and Certified Safety Experts employ their experience and training to advise and guide industry and business leaders through the uncertainties and challenges presented during and after a pandemic such as a coronavirus disease (COVID-19).
-RHP’s services can help navigate your business to compliance with OSHA’s COVID-19 National Emphasis Program (NEP) and COVID-19 Emergency Temporary Standard (ETS).
+RHP’s services can help navigate your business to compliance with OSHA’s COVID-19 National Emphasis Program (NEP).

 OSHA National Emphasis Program (NEP)